-	- Refusal from sugary sodas and juices (cyclamate, aspartame, saccharin are allowed)
+- Avoidance of sugary sodas and juices (cyclamate, aspartame, saccharin are allowed)

-- Refusal from alcohol (it inhibits gluconeogenesis in the liver and leads to hypoglycemia)
+- Avoidance of alcohol (it inhibits gluconeogenesis in the liver and leads to hypoglycemia)

 - MNT is recommended for all patients with type 1 and type 2 diabetes mellitus.

-- The main goals of MNT can be summarized in the following:
+- The main goals of MNT can be summarized as follows:

 1. Achieve and maintain weight goals